CouchCMS/Documentation/src/contents/tags-reference/nested_pages.md

 The **nested\_pages** tag is used to list [nested-pages](../../concepts/nested-pages-aka-menu-maker.html).

-Since the primary purpose of nested-pages (as explained in the [Core Concepts](../../concepts/nested-pages-aka-menu-maker.html)) is to create a hierarchy of pages that can be represented as the site's menu, you'll find that usually the '[menu](./menu.html)' tag will suffice for the purpose of creating a menu.<br/>
+Since the primary purpose of nested-pages (as explained in the [Core Concepts](../../concepts/nested-pages-aka-menu-maker.html)) is to create a hierarchy of pages that can be represented as the site's menu, you'll find that usually the '[menu](./menu.html)' tag will suffice for the purpose of creating a menu.
-However, sometimes you'll need more control over the generated menu than what the '[menu](./menu.html)' tag offers.<br/>
+However, sometimes you'll need more control over the generated menu than what the '[menu](./menu.html)' tag offers.
 For such cases, the 'nested\_pages' tag can be used as it is a lower level tag (in fact, the '[menu](./menu.html)' tag uses the 'nested\_pages' internally).

 To illustrate the use of 'nested\_pages', we'll use the same sample hierarchy of elements that we used in the '[folders](../../concepts/using-folders.html)' section.
-The difference being that in this case the elements represent pages instead of folders.<br/>
+The difference being that in this case the elements represent pages instead of folders.
 We'll assume that a template named 'index.php' has been used to create the nested-pages.

 ```